taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/01-redux-patterns.md

 ## The Relationship between Actions and Reducers

 Actions and reducers are not strictly coupled.
 They only share an action type.
-A dispacthed action, for example with the action type `SOMETHING_ADD`, can be captured in multiple reducers that utilize `SOMETHING_ADD`.
+A dispatched action, for example with the action type `SOMETHING_ADD`, can be captured in multiple reducers that utilize `SOMETHING_ADD`.
 That's an important fact when implementing a scaling state management architecture in your application.

 When coming from an object-oriented programming background though, you might abuse actions/reducers as setters and selectors as getters.
 You will couple actions and reducers in a 1:1 relationship.
 I will call it the **command pattern** in Redux.
 It can be useful in some scenarios, as I will point out later, but in general it's not the philosophy of Redux.